 There are several measures you can take as a consumer to make sure the animals you’re buying are the best you can possibly get.

-The first step to buying healthy chicks is to put in the time to research the company they are coming from, whether mail order or from a local store or farm.
+The first step to buying healthy chicks is to put in the time to research the company they are coming from, whether it’s an online hatchery, a local store, or a farm.

 Need help deciding where to get chicks?
 Check out our post for all the pros and cons of each method!

-When you arrive, take note of the general vibe of the store or farm.
+If you’re buying from a local store or farm, it’s a good idea to take note of the general vibe when you arrive.
 Are the employees friendly and helpful?
 Is the place clean?
 Are there any foul smells?

 Stores and farms that take good care of their livestock also take good care of the rest of their space.
 If this place isn’t putting a high priority on cleanliness, friendliness, and safety, you can always take your business elsewhere.